Structured finance: Credit enhancement

 Credit enhancement is key in creating a security that has a higher rating than the underlying asset pool.
 Credit enhancement can be created, for example, by issuing subordinate bonds.
-The subordinate bonds are allocated any losses from the collateral before losses are allocated to the senior bonds, thus giving senior bonds a credit enhancement.
+The subordinate bonds are allocated losses from the collateral before losses are allocated to the senior bonds, thus giving the senior bonds a credit enhancement.
 As a result, it is possible for defaults to occur in repayment of the underlying assets without affecting payments to holders of the senior bonds.
 Also, many deals, typically those involving riskier collateral, such as subprime and Alt-A mortgages, use over-collateralization as well as subordination.
-In over-collateralization, the balance of the underlying assets (e.g., loans) is greater than the balance of the bonds, thus creating excess interest in the deal which acts as a "cushion" against reduction in value of the underlying assets.
+In over-collateralization, the balance of the underlying assets (e.g., loans) is greater than the balance of the bonds, thus creating excess interest in the deal, which acts as a "cushion" against a reduction in value of the underlying assets.
 Excess interest can be used to offset collateral losses before losses are allocated to bondholders, thus providing another credit enhancement.
 A further credit enhancement involves the use of derivatives such as swap transactions, which effectively provide insurance, for a set fee, against a decrease in value.
+Monoline insurers may also be used for credit enhancement in off-balance-sheet structures involving synthetic collateral, sovereign-rating enhancement involving asset derivatives, and cross-border loans involving receivables and counterparties within the insurer's jurisdiction.

+A further credit enhancement involves the use of derivatives such as swap transactions, which effectively provide insurance, for a set fee, against a decrease in value.

-Monoline insurers play a critical role in modern-day Credit Enhancements; they are more effective in (a) off-balance-sheet models creating synthetic collateral, (b) sovereign ratings' enhancement with built-in asset derivatives and (c) cross border loans with receivables and counterparties in the domain and jurisdiction of the monoline insurer.
+Monoline insurers play a critical role in modern-day Credit Enhancements; they are more effective in (a) off-balance-sheet models creating synthetic collateral, (b) sovereign ratings' enhancement with built-in asset derivatives, and (c) cross-border loans with receivables and counterparties in the domain and jurisdiction of the monoline insurer.
 The decision whether to use a monoline insurer or not often depends upon the cost of such cover vis-a-vis the improvement in pricing for the loan or bond issue by virtue of such credit enhancement.

 Ratings play an important role in structured finance for instruments that are meant to be sold to investors.
 Many mutual funds, governments, and private investors only buy instruments that have been rated by a known credit rating agency, like Moody's, Fitch or S&P Global Ratings.
 New rules in the U.S. and Europe have tightened the requirements for ratings agencies.